himalalps/ics23-hw/hw5.md

 Questions:

-1. What's the complement of xF001 in hex?
+1. What's the 2's complement of `xF001` in hex?
-2. Will the program store the complement to DATA?
+2. Will the program store the complement to `DATA`?
 3. What will happen afterwards?
 Why?

 > Open questions (Answer if you like, but it **WILL NOT** be graded):